multinettt/ARC-9_BOCW/README.md

 # ARC9 BOCW

-Early in development weapon pack for [ARC9](https://github.com/HaodongMo/ARC-9)
+Various random weapons for early in development weapon pack on [ARC9](https://github.com/HaodongMo/ARC-9)

 This repository is a pile of work for my ARC9 BOCW Weapons project.
-As weapon classes(Assault Rifles, Shotguns etc.) get completed, they will be ejected from this repository and have their own.
-The reason behind this is that a single weapon weighs too much for a whole big weapon pack.
-I will release weapons to the workshop based on weapon classes from now on, not individually.
-Launch and DLC weapons will be separated.
+These are stuff thats been made whilst learning the new weapon base.
+New repositories will be made when development of a new weapon pack starts, and content included in this repository will be removed and added to said repositories.
+This repository is basically where it all began, and when I realized that the pack could not possibly be made under a single addon, I started splitting.
+From now on, newer weapon packs will start development in their own repositories.
+This one will simply stay as the weapons that havent had their packs made yet.

 ## You need to have [Shared Content](https://github.com/multinettt/ARC-9_BOCW_Shared_Content) in order to avoid missing textures, materials and sounds.